snufkinwa/algostack/docs/core-topics/algorithms/trees/DFS.md

 Template for dfs

 Use DFS to use less memory for wide graphs/ Find nodes far away from root like looking in a maze.
+DFS uses recursion/stack to keep track of progress.

 ```python
 function dfs(node, state):